 To obtain copies of the covenants registered on your property, you may contact lawyers, notaries, land surveyors or independent registry agents.
 Find contact information and other resources provided by the Land Title and Survey Authority of British Columbia.

 Some covenants are between the Resort Municipality of Whistler (RMOW) and the property owner.
 If you would like to modify one of these covenants, please submit a Covenant Modification Application.
 Most covenant modifications require Council approval.
 Find more information about the covenant modification process.

 Types of Covenants

 Covenants can address a variety of topics.
 The most common covenants in Whistler are rental pool covenants and tree preservation covenants.

 Please note the RMOW does not typically modify rental pool covenants.

-There are two main types of rental pool covenants on property titles in Whistler: Phase I Covenants and Phase II Covenants.
+There are two main types of rental pool covenants on property titles in Whistler: Phase 1 covenants and Phase 2 covenants.

 Tree Preservation Covenants

 Tree preservation covenants protect trees and vegetated areas on properties.
 These covenants typically establish tree preservation zones within properties, where trees and vegetation cannot be removed to accommodate development.
 Also, they often include replanting guides to rehabilitate areas disturbed by natural hazards or permitted development.